Dr Uddin & Dr Anwar The Halliwell SurgeryLindfield DriveBolton, BL1 3RGTel: 01204 523716

 Patients with diabetes will be invited for a review at least evey 6 months.
 Sister Catherine Else runs these clinic reviews.
 During the reviews, the nurse will carry out necessary health checks to understand how controlled a patient's diabetes is and where necessary to review any medication to improve control.

 Patients with Heart Failure will be invited for a review at least once a year.
 Our Practice Nurses and our Assistant Practitioner can carry out these reviews.
 During the review, any necessary health checks will be carried out and a self-management plan will be given to each patient.

 Chronic Heart Disease (CHD), Chronic Kidney Disease (CKD), Stroke and Hypertension Reviews

 Patients will the above conditions will be invited for a review at least once a tear.
 Our Practice Nurses will carry out these clinic reviews.
 During the review, all necessary health checks will be carried out and any medication will be reviewed.

 NHS Health Checks

 The NHS Health Check programme aims to help prevent heart disease, stroke, diabetes, kidney disease and certain types of dementia.
 Everyone between the ages of 40 and 74, who has not already been diagnosed with one of these conditions or have certain risk factors, will be invited (once every five years) to have a check to assess their risk of heart disease, stroke, kidney disease and diabetes and will be given support and advice to help them reduce or manage that risk.
-NHS Health Checks can be carried out by our Health Trainer, Janette, our Assistant Practitioner, Rebecca, or by one of our Practice Nurses.
+NHS Health Checks can be carried out by our Health Improvement Practitioner, Janette, our Assistant Practitioner, Rebecca, or by one of our Practice Nurses.
 Please contact the surgery to arrange an appointment.